Last date modified: 2026-Jul-13

 Click the Task button to open the search task modal.

-Changing the search manager to another office, group, or user.
+Assign the task to an office, group, or user.

 • Office—use this option to assign the processing to an office or organization.